 - Cauliflower Steak Recipe

 Cauliflower Steak is a slab, or "steak," cut from a whole cauliflower head.
 The main center stem is left intact to keep as many of the florets together to create the "steak."

 The steaks are prepped and cooked the same way regular beef steaks are cooked—grilled, pan-seared, or roasted.
-Because the cauliflower steak has two broad, flat sides, more of the cauliflower area comes into direct contact with the cooking surface for browning and caramelization.
+Because the cauliflower steak has two broad, flat sides, more of the cauliflower area comes into direct contact with the cooking surface for that good browning and caramelization.

 Depending on how big the cauliflower is and what, if any, kind of sauce you add, Cauliflower Steaks can be a light vegetarian main dish or a hearty vegetable side dish.

 Why Cauliflower Steak vs Cauliflower Florets